mrmodise/spring-security-with-spring-boot/README.md

 ```
 Switch between user nonadmin@gmail.com and admin@gmail.com using the password and observe the differences in the presented information.

-<b>Note</b>The user nonadmin@gmail.com will not be able to access the admin content.
+Note: The user nonadmin@gmail.com will not be able to access the admin content.
 ```